sasamil/parsing-arithmetic-expression/README.md

 a) We are searching for an operator of the lowest precedence level which is not embraced by any parentheses.
 We are always searching backwards i.e. if the operators associativity is left-to-right, we are searching from right-to-left in the expression.
 If the operators associativity is right-to-left, we are searching from left-to-right.

-b) When an operator is found, we are using the simple recursive formula, depending of the task we are doing:<br/>
+b) When an operator is found, we are using the simple recursive formula, depending on the task we are doing:<br/>
 in the case of reverse Polish notation, it would be: rpn = rpn(left subexpression) + rpn(right subexpression) + (operator)<br/>
 in the case of evaluation, it would be: eval = apply_operator(eval(left_subexpression), eval(right_subexpression))<br/> in the case of building AST tree: ast = operator_node(ast(left_subexpression), ast(right_subexpression))<br/>